thanhkaist/Image-Dehazing-Net/Readme.md

 | HAZY | 6.4564        | 4.1471        |
 | OUR  | 3.6753        | 3.6608        |

-Statictis on 1 GPU Titan X
+Statistic on 1 GPU Titan X

 |                                | Indoor     | Outdoor   |
 |--------------------------------|------------|-----------|